Transitioning from College to Career: A Roadmap for Autistic Graduates

 Identifying Your Strengths and Preferences

 Consider what energizes you versus what drains you.
 Do you thrive with routine or variety?
 Do you prefer working independently or as part of a team?
 What sensory environments help you perform your best?
+Are there specific subjects or tasks where you experience hyperfocus in a productive way?
 Understanding these preferences helps you target positions where you're most likely to succeed and find fulfillment.

-Reflect on what supported your success in college.
+Additionally, reflect on the accommodations or environmental factors that supported your success in college.
 Did you benefit from extended time on assignments?
 Quiet workspaces?
 Clear written instructions?
 Knowing what works for you makes it easier to identify employers and roles that naturally align with your needs or to request appropriate accommodations.

 Exploring Career Paths Aligned with Your Interests

 Consider informational interviews with professionals in fields that interest you.
-These conversations can provide insider perspectives on what the work truly entails.
+These conversations can provide insider perspectives on what the work truly entails, helping you make informed decisions.
 Many professionals are willing to share their experiences, especially if you approach them with specific, thoughtful questions.

 Building Your Professional Network Strategically